mobie/mobie.github.io/tutorials/expert_mode.md

 This will bring up a dialog, as below:

  <img width="300" alt="image" src="./tutorial_images/expertModeDialog.png">

- - **Project Location** - github repository, or local file path
+ - **Project Location** - github repository, s3 location or local file path
  - **Project Branch** - which git branch to load data from
- - **Image Data Storage Modality** - s3 for remote images, FileSystem for local images
+ - **Image Data Storage Modality** - Which image format to use.
+Those that end with S3 are for remote access, the rest local.
- - **Image Data Location** - github repository (will load from remote), or local file path
+ - **Image Data Location** - github repository, s3 location, or local file path
- - **Table Data Location** - github repository, or local file path
+ - **Table Data Location** - github repository, s3 location or local file path
  - **Table Data Branch** - which git branch to load data from